micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 By now you've noticed us using the word 'new' when creating objects. 'new' is a reserved word in JavaScript.
 It's used to create what is called an `instance` of an object.
 An instance is a live/active occurance of an object.
 So, as mentioned earlier, if a prototype is the DNA or blueprint of an object, and instance is the creation and use of that DNA in an occurance.

-This is also why when we added our isEmpty function to the String prototype, all strings inherited it: Modify something to the prototype DNA and all instances receive the changes.
+This is also why when we added our `isEmpty` function to the String prototype, all strings inherited it: Modify something on the prototype DNA and all instances receive the changes.

 ## Creature of the Night